Marine99line/FirstAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

+It's a personal project for Isifid.
+I had to display a userlist with all their information from an API with a GET.
+You can find displayed the name of the user, his created date, and his email, there is also his avatar displayed, and his id behind (with a hover)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.